wtsi-hgi/hgi-vault/doc/dev/VEP001-SoftDelete.md

 #### Notification E-Mail

-The text of the notification e-mail will be changed to reflect the "soft" deletion of files.
+The text of the notification e-mail will be changed to reflect the soft-deletion of files.
 Specifically, "IRRECOVERABLY" should be removed in the phrase:

 > IRRECOVERABLY DELETED